U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 STREAMFLOW: Along this section of river you will encounter Class I and II rapids.
 It is recommended you check the streamflow data when planning your trip, especially during spring runoff, which can vary greatly from year to year.
 Extra care is needed with any type of watercraft when the streamflow is over 30,000 CFS (cubic feet per second).
 Canoes are not recommended at all until the streamflow drops below 20,000 CFS, and between 10,000 and 20,000 CFS only highly experienced canoeists should attempt this section of river.
 Family raft trips are best done when the river drops to below 5,000 CFS.
 Spring runoff causes the river to become muddy with heavy debris.

-RUBY-HORSETHIEF PERMITS: To camp along this section, a campground permit is required, May 1 through September.
-Permits may be obtained from the Grand Junction, Colorado BLM office.
-Contact information: email@example.com; 1-855-807-1808, or 1-970-244-3050 for permit desk; 970-244-3000 for general questions.
+RUBY-HORSETHIEF PERMITS: To camp along this section, a camping permit is required.
+Permits are now available online at recreation.gov.
+Permits are no longer available from the Grand Junction Field Office, Call 970-244-3000 for general questions.
 There is no day-use permit required for this section, only a camping permit if you want to camp.